GuruMaps/iOSManual/03-settings.md

 ### Units Format {#unitsFormat}

-To set the units system and coordinates format you would like to use within the Galileo Offline Maps, go to Settings &gt; Units Format.
+To set the units system and coordinates format you would like to use with Galileo Offline Maps, go to Settings &gt; Units Format.

 #### Units system